A Probabilistic Framework for Imputing Genetic Distances in Spatiotemporal Pathogen Models: Methodology

 A spatial-temporal interaction term \( \Delta t_{ij} \cdot d_{\text{geo},ij} \) is included to capture the effect of spatiotemporal coupling on divergence, allowing for potential acceleration or attenuation of mutation accumulation depending on the dynamics of spread.
 This interaction captures acceleration or attenuation of divergence under rapid diffusion or geographically restricted outbreaks.
 Additionally, the sample year is treated as a categorical variable to account for differences in surveillance intensity and lineage prevalence across time.

 Before model training, all continuous variables are standardised to zero mean and unit variance.
 Categorical variables are expanded via one-hot encoding to enable compatibility with tree-based estimators.
-These transformations standardize the feature space and enable robust learning of complex interactions among epidemiologically relevant covariates.
+These transformations standardize the feature space and enable robust learning of complex interactions among epidemiologically relevant covariates.In addition to separate temporal and geographic predictors, we explicitly model their joint effect via the interaction term $\Delta t_{ij} \cdot d_{\mathrm{geo},ij}$ in order to capture spatiotemporal coupling, where rapid geographic spread over short intervals or prolonged temporal gaps at short distances may alter expected divergence.

+For interpretability, we computed SHAP values for the median quantile model ($\tau{=}0.5$) using a tree-based explainer on the held-out test folds.
+We averaged absolute SHAP values per feature within each divergence stratum (LOW/MID/HIGH) and normalized them so importances sum to $100\%$ per stratum.
+The resulting shares are summarized in Fig.~\ref{fig:shap-heatmap}; per-feature values and scripts are provided in the repository.